tokkonopapa/WordPress-IP-Geo-Block/_codex/02/how-to-recover.md

 After that, you can reinstall and reactivate this plugin.
 But you'll find soon you're blocked again because your settings still remains in your database.

 Don't worry about that.
-After pausing for breath, you can visit your admin dashboard again!!
+A background process kicked by the activation will rescue you.
+After pausing for breath, you can visit your admin dashboard again!

 [IP-Geo-Block]: https://wordpress.org/plugins/ip-geo-block/ "WordPress › IP Geo Block « WordPress Plugins"
 [editors]: https://codex.wordpress.org/Editing_Files#Using_Text_Editors "Editing Files « WordPress Codex"